jdlib/JDBX/UserGuide.md

             ... // process result.getUpdateResult()
     }

-When doing updates the update result may return column values from the update.
-If you want to obtain these column values, TODO

 ## <a name="batches"></a>6.
 Run batches

-All JDBX statement classes - like their counterparts in JDBC - allow to group SQL commands in batches to improve roundtrip performance.
+All JDBX statement classes - like their counterparts in JDBC - allow to bundle SQL commands in batches to improve roundtrip performance.
 Instead of directly incorporating batch related methods into the statement interface, all JDBX statements know a `batch()` method which returns a `org.jdbc.Batch` object to add or clear commands and run the batch.